 ACHIEVEMENTS: Muhammad Ali's achievements include winning the Olympic gold medal, becoming a three-time world heavyweight champion, and leaving an indelible mark on the sport of boxing.
 Beyond the ring, he advocated for racial justice and religious freedom, inspiring generations.
 Muhammad Ali established himself as one of the most influential figures of the 20th century.

 NAME Alfred the Great (The "Great" was bestowed upon him in the 17th century).
-His real name was Aelfred meaning "Elf Counsel."
+His real name was Aelfred, a combination of the Old English words "elf" and "counsel", which means "wise and noble."

 Alfred the Great by George S. Stuart - George S. Stuart Historical Figures,